 - 7.1.
-The LDO takes effect on the date it is adopted by the Council and will be valid for a five-year period, following which the LDO will expire. - 7.2.
+The LDO originally took effect on 20 November 2018 and was in effect for five years.
+The review will come into effect on 19 November 2023 and will be valid for a fifteen-year period, following which the LDO will expire. - 7.2.
 Provided reserved matters approval has been obtained, any development commended under the LDO but not completed by its expiry is permitted to be completed but must be done to within a reasonable timescale.
 Any proposed development not commenced before the expiry of the LDO will require express planning permission and therefore a formal full planning application will need to be submitted to the Council. - 7.3.
-Following the expiry of the LDO no new uses or changes of use will be permitted unless permitted by virtue of the Town and Country
+The initial five year period has demonstrated the SLFEZ to be a coming forward as initially envisaged, with demand for more development.
+The LDO can be extended with confidence that further development will come forward and will not result in a long term permission with no further development.

-- Planning (General Permitted Development) (England) Order 2015 (as amended). - 7.4.
-The Council may consider re-introducing the LDO with or without revisions following the expiry date. - 7.5.
-The Council has the power to revoke or modify the LDO at any time before its expiry or could be directed to do so by the Secretary of State.
+- 7.4.
+Following the expiry of the LDO no new uses or changes of use will be permitted unless permitted by virtue of the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended). - 7.5.
+South Holland District Council, as the Local Planning Authority, will be able to consider whether the LDO needs further review at any time within the 15 year lifetime of the document, in response to changes in the market and national and local planning policy. - 7.6.
+The Council has the power to revoke or modify the LDO at any time before its expiry or if directed to do so by the Secretary of State.
 Revocation or modification of the LDO would be subject to notification via the Council's website and local press notice.